When people joke about "inventing a new mousetrap" or "reinventing the wheel", what they really mean is that most

 but still bigger than most viruses (which tend to be smaller than 0.5 microns).

-Since microfibers can't effectively remove anything bigger than they are, it would be accurate to describe average microfiber cloths as "antibacterial" or "antimicrobial," but
+Since microfibers can't effectively remove anything smaller than they are, it would be accurate to describe average microfiber cloths as "antibacterial" or "antimicrobial," but

-(One important side-note: microfiber clothes are still very definitely an example of microtechnology, not nanotechnology, because micron-sized fibers are 1000 nanometers wide.)
+(One important side-note: microfiber cloths are still very definitely an example of microtechnology, not nanotechnology, because micron-sized fibers are 1000 nanometers wide.)

 What's the best way to use microfiber cloths?